Devices and Digital Parents with Young Children

 4. Create Tech-Free Zones and Times

 Designate certain areas in your home, like the dining room or bedrooms, as tech-free zones.
 Additionally, tech-free times, such as during meals and before bedtime, should be established to encourage family interactions and healthy sleep patterns.
-This should really be about setting an example as a digital parents with young children about your device use rather than their usage which should be in full view of you at all times.
+This should really be about setting an example as digital parents with young children about your device use rather than their usage which should be in full view of you at all times.

 Promoting Offline Activities